 Fiat's lovable 500 city car is harder to resist in improved 500C cabriolet form.
 Jonathan Crouch reports on the updated version.

 The open-topped Fiat 500C has done well for Fiat, but time rolls on and this car now faces tougher competition from some more affordable rivals.
-Hence the need for the package of revisions we're going to look at here which has brought the Italian brand's convertible bambino bang up to date.
+Hence the need for this update, which brings mild hybrid engine technology to the car for the first time.
+Bringing this Italian brand's convertible bambino bang up to date.

 How much cute can you cram into one car?
 Well, even the Tichy manufacturing plant in Poland where Fiat builds this convertible version of its 500 city car has a cute name.
 It's tempting to imagine the facility as a Willy Wonka style operation where the cars float on rivers of golden syrup down assembly lines run by a green-skinned chorus line of the vertically challenged.
 A factory of fun where the foreman is a talking spoon and there's a gingerbread man in middle management.
 This probably isn't the case, although Fiat has reported an upsurge in requests for factory visits since launching the 500C.
 The version we're going to look at here has been improved in recent times.
-First in 2014, when a pokier 105bhp version of the clever two cylinder TwinAir petrol engine was added to the range.
-And more recently with a package of styling and equipment updates that include the widescpread roll-out of the brand's clever 'Uconnect' infotainment technology across the line-up.
-Let's check it out.
+We got quite a wide-ranging package of updates in early 2014 that gave buyers of more expensive versions the company's 'Uconnect' infotainment technology.
+Then in early 2020, the brand announced a 1.0-litre mild hybrid three cylinder engine.
+Fiat's also put considerable thought into a wide range of personalisation options.
+It all means that on paper at least, this car remains a strong proposition.
+The small, fashionable citycar segment though, has changed substantially since this model's original launch.
+Does this Fiat still have what it takes to compete?
+Let's find out.
 As ever, this car remains cute made metal.

 Prices start from around £13,500 - and if you think that's high for a citycar, even an open-topped one, you'll need to know that there's still quite a hefty £2,500 premium to pay for the 500C derivative over an equivalent model in the 500 hatch range.
 That looks a little steep when for the same kind of folding roof arrangement, a Peugeot 108 or a Citroen C1 will charge you just £1,000 extra.
 Still, this Fiat has a character that those rivals lack and its specification looks quite generous.
 Trim levels range from 'Pop', through 'Pop Star' to 'Lounge'.
 Key options include the Dualogic semi-auto gearbox which requires a premium of around £750.
 So what do you get for your money?
 Base 'Pop' trim has LED daytime running lights and a Uconnect infotainment system with six speakers, plus AUX-in/USB ports and steering wheel remote controls.
 Plusher 'Pop Star' spec adds air conditioning, 15-inch alloy wheels and heated mirrors with body-colour caps.
 Top 'Lounge' spec meanwhile, gets you a panoramic glass sunroof, rear parking sensors, a chrome front grille, front fog lights, a leather-trimmed steering wheel and a Uconnect 5" LIVE touchscreen infotainment system with smartphone integration.
 If you want to go further, then your dealer will want to tell you about the latest range of so-called 'Second Skin' decal packages.

 The 500C can't offer the most affordable route to open-topped motoring in your citycar, but it's still a package than many buyers in ths segment will find hard to resist.
-The latest changes haven't really changed this car's essential appeal, but the extra customisable options will be welcome and the styling updates give the car a slightly fresher look, inside and out.
+The latest changes haven't really changed this car's essential appeal, but the extra efficiency of the mild hybrid engine is welcome - its emissions are hugely better.
 Here's a carefree car that's free, sunny and open in its outlook - and very difficult to dislike, with a sheer joie de vivre that's central to its charming appeal, turning even the most mundane of commutes into something far more attractive: a journey to be savoured, rather than endured.

 |Bolton Motor Park Abarth, Fiat and Mazda|